projectcapsule/capsule/README.md

 Capsule is Open Source with Apache 2 license and any contribution is welcome.

+## Community

+Join the community, share and learn from it.
+You can find all the resources to how to contribute code and docs, connect with people in the [community repository](https://github.com/clastix/capsule-community).

+# Governance

+You can find how the Capsule project is governed [here](https://capsule.clastix.io/docs/contributing/governance).

 # FAQ

 - Q. How to pronounce Capsule?